Nvision-x/s3-inventory-tf/example/README.md

    - Configure S3 inventory
    - Access the specified buckets

-2. **Collector Bucket**: The collector bucket must:
+2. **Collector Buckets**: Regional collector buckets are created automatically:
-   - Already exist in the collector account
+   - Named as `{prefix}-{region}` (e.g., `s3-inventory-us-east-1`)
-   - Have proper cross-account permissions
+   - Must have proper cross-account permissions in the collector account
-   - Accept inventory from your source account
+   - Each region gets its own collector bucket due to S3 inventory limitations

 3. **File Priority**: If `buckets.txt` exists and contains buckets, it takes precedence over region scanning